Types of Buffer Solutions, and Determine of the Buffer Solution pH

 2. The bacteriological research culture media are generally buffered to maintain a constant pH required for the growth of the bacteria being studied.

-3. Buffers are important in biological systems because the biochemical reactions in both plants and animals are often very sensitive to pH change Human blood is buffered to a pH of 7.4 by means of bicarbonate, phosphate, and complex protein system.
+3. Buffers are important in biological systems because the biochemical reactions in both plants and animals are often very sensitive to pH change Human blood is buffered to a pH of 7.4 using bicarbonate, phosphate, and complex protein system.

 4. Many shampoos use a citric acid to maintain a slightly acidic pH balance